ec-builds/enterprise-homelab/docs/reference/debian/debian-mac-mini-dual-ethernet-reference.md

 - [ ] Link negotiates at 1 Gb/s
 - [ ] Link negotiates at full duplex

-Once these checks pass, the Mac mini has two independently usable physical Gigabit Ethernet interfaces and is ready for WAN/LAN assignment as part of a separate firewall or network-security deployment.
+Once these checks pass, the Mac mini's built-in and Thunderbolt Ethernet hardware has been successfully validated under Debian.

+For the current deployment, Debian has completed its role as the hardware validation environment.
+The system can now be repurposed for the target firewall operating system, with OPNsense installation and interface configuration documented separately.